 The issue of shame

 An experience elicits an emotion.
-This emotion can be positive or negative, but in the case of live interpretation, should always lead to a moment of realisation and.
+This emotion can be positive or negative, but in the case of live interpretation, should always lead to a moment of realisation and education.
 Negative emotions should not necessarily be avoided, as they tend to leave longer-lasting memories.
 For instance, when someone has a sudden fright (similar to a horror film or ghost house), which is a negative emotion, it does not mean the experience as a whole is ruined.
 The interpreter must realise that while he could scare an adolescent or adult to elicit a response—usually a gasp followed by laughter—the same tactic would not work on a toddler; they would just start crying.
 Again, the most important thing is to tailor the experience to the individual.

 One negative emotion that should be avoided is shame.
 In Dutch, we refer to ‘plaatsvervangende schaamte’ (vicarious shame) when someone experiences a feeling of shame on behalf of someone else.
 When someone is confronted by a performance they consider shameful they will generally not take the experience as positive.
 The vicarious shame takes over when they are confronted with, for instance, medieval beggars or lepers portrayed in an over-the-top manner.
 Entering an open-air museum’s medieval section, the visitor is approached by a dirty-looking beggar holding out a bowl for alms.
 It is a scene that is repeated in castles, towns, events and other settings across Europe and the world.
 The visitor, however, does not know what is expected of them in this scenario, leading to indecisiveness and an overall feeling of shame.
 Some may be able to interact quite easily with such a performance, but this cannot be expected of the average visitor.